neos-20/.github/README.md

 * Shell scripts repo
 * Containerize discord bots
 * CICD sample projects
-* WHat is Linux Ricing with related content
+* What is Linux Ricing with related content

 ## Youtube
 * Weeky recorded discussions on new tech and pre decided topics